Contact Us

 The "Caretaker" Illusion

 You just fired your portfolio company CTO, or perhaps they walked out after the earnout cleared.
 Now you have a vacancy in the most complex, opaque department in the building.
 Your immediate reaction is to stop the bleeding.
-You call a search firm, find a gray-haired veteran with "steady hands," and slot them in as Interim CTO.
+You call a search firm, find a steady interim executive, and slot them in as Interim CTO.

 The mandate?
 "Keep the lights on until we find the permanent hire."

-This is the Caretaker Trap, and it is silently killing your hold period.
+This is the Caretaker Trap, and it can quietly damage your hold period.
 While you spend 6 to 9 months searching for the "perfect" permanent visionary, your Caretaker Interim is doing exactly what you asked them to do: nothing risky.
 But in technology, standing still is not stability—it is regression.

 Data from PrimeGenesis indicates that 40% of new executives in PE-backed companies fail to deliver on their investment thesis.
-For interim leaders with vague mandates, the failure mode isn't usually a spectacular crash; it's a slow, grinding erosion of velocity.
-They freeze architectural decisions, delay critical refactors, and allow "shadow IT" to proliferate because they lack the political capital to say no.
+For interim leaders with vague mandates, the failure mode is not usually a spectacular crash; it is a slow erosion of velocity.
+They freeze architectural decisions, delay critical refactors, and allow "shadow IT" to proliferate because they lack the mandate to say no.

 You think you are buying time.
 In reality, you are accumulating debt.
-By the time your permanent CTO arrives, they aren't starting at zero; they are starting at negative six months, burdened by a backlog of deferred decisions that will take another year to unwind.
-As detailed in The Real Cost of Bad Hires, the financial impact of this leadership void can reach 20x the executive's compensation when opportunity costs are factored in.
+By the time your permanent CTO arrives, they are not starting at zero; they are starting at negative six months, burdened by a backlog of deferred decisions that will take another year to unwind.
+As detailed in The Real Cost of Mis-Hires, the financial impact of this leadership void can reach 20x the executive's compensation when opportunity costs are factored in.

 The "Parking Lot" Effect on Engineering Velocity